headlamp-k8s/headlamp/docs/development/plugins/functionality.md

 * recharts

 Thus, plugins only need to install dependencies that are not yet provided by Headlamp.
-Yet, if any dependencies already covered by Headlamp are intalled by the plugins, you just need to make sure they are te same version that Headlamp supports, as these will not be bundled when [building the plugin](../building.md).
+Yet, if any dependencies already covered by Headlamp are installed by the plugins, you just need to make sure they are te same version that Headlamp supports, as these will not be bundled when [building the plugin](../building.md).
 Particularly, the mentioned modules will be replaced by their version that's included